Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 how useful is that though, actually? and the existing code works fine, so just simplifying a little bit is probably sufficient

+if we WERE to go through with chaning the manner in which tilemaps resize further, we may want to just store a stride instead of storing size as x/y pair
+    this does mean we would have to calculate the height of a tilemap from count / stride, but maybe that's just fine? idk man

+## Organizing / Clean up Pass

+need to reorganize a lot of game assets in centralized places like I have it in the fire rescue game no reason we should still have random textures just declared all over the place...

+we may also want to make certain systems more independent from the global game/editor state tilemaps need this wrt editor and context variables, for sure

+reorganize game update/render loops so that we can just do a straightforward update/render when aiming for a fixed framerate

+### TODO

+Organize resources:
+    put all textures in one place
+    simplify audio loading

+Interfaces / modularizing